mattkinnersley/techwaffle/content/markdown/make-your-own-blog-part-1.md

 ## Mailchimp

 Being able to notify readers whenever you upload a new post is a great way to keep people engaged in your content.
 Mailchimp is a service that allows you to have users sign up to an audience and then receive emails from your campaigns.
 They have some very helpful templates that make it easy to automatically send confirmation emails when a user joins your email list too.
+We will create a new audience in Mailchimp

 ## Vercel